tokay-lang/tokay-lang.github.io/content/_index.md

 - Implements a memoizing packrat parsing algorithm internally
 - Robust due to its implementation in only safe [Rust](https://rust-lang.org)
 - Enabling awk-style one-liners in combination with other tools
-- *) Generic functions and parselets
+- Generic functions and parselets (*coming soon)
-- *) Import system to create modularized programs
+- Import system to create modularized programs (*coming soon)
-- *) Embedded interoperability with other programs
+- Embedded interoperability with other programs (*coming soon)

-*) Planned feature, but coming soon.

 # Audience